simplicitesoftware/documentation/docs/documentation/operation/docker.md

 title: Docker
 ---

-Simplicité on Docker
+Simplicit&eacute; on Docker
 ===========================

-Simplicité&reg; instances can easily be deployed on the Docker engine.
+Simplicit&eacute;&reg; instances can easily be deployed on the Docker engine.

 This document gives you extended information on how to use/configure such Docker-based deployments, including in advanced cases.